Meringue Mushrooms Recipe

-The Meringue Mushrooms recipe is a keeper.
-Crispy and sweet meringue cookies are perfect as a dessert for adult or kids’ parties, edible gifts, or as a decoration for holiday cakes and Christmas Yule Logs.
-They are fun to make and a joy to eat.
+This meringue mushrooms recipe is a keeper.
+Crispy and sweet Christmas meringue cookies are perfect as a dessert, edible gifts, or Buche de Noel or Christmas Yule log decorations.
+They are fun to make and a joy to eat!

 For the Swiss meringue: